Guttural R: In Brazil

-In Brazil, the normal pronunciation of rr is voiceless, either as a voiceless velar fricative /[x]/, voiceless uvular fricative /[χ]/ or a voiceless glottal fricative /[h]/.
+In Brazil, the most common pronunciation of rr is voiceless, either as a voiceless velar fricative /[x]/, voiceless uvular fricative /[χ]/ or a voiceless glottal fricative /[h]/.
 In many dialects, this voiceless sound not only replaces all occurrences of the traditional trill, but is also used for all r that is not followed by a vowel (i.e. when at the end of a syllable, which uses a flap in other dialects).
 The resulting distribution can be described as: